Naoki73/Weather-App/README.md

 ## About

-A Web-App, made using Javascript and HTML/CSS, for getting data on what the weather is like in a given city, using [Open Weather Map's](https://openweathermap.org/) [Current Weather API.](https://openweathermap.org/current)
+A Web-App, made using Javascript and HTML/CSS, for getting data on the weather is like in a given city, including the temperature, real feel, the weather condition, and the low and high temperature.
 <br>

 ## Usage